 - Repairs and maintenance: as a rule of thumb, putting aside the equivalent of 10% of your mortgage payments should be enough to cover most eventualities

 - Your time: the home-buying process can be long and exhausting.
 It can involve whole weekends driving around open homes, time off from work and lost income.

 Canstar is here to help

-When it comes to buying a house, it’s important be realistic about your budget and the true costs of home ownership.
+When it comes to buying a house, it’s important to be realistic about your budget and the true costs of home ownership.
 And that includes thoroughly researching the best mortgage deals in the market.
 So to read more about our five-star home loan awards click here, or to compare rates using our free mortgage comparison tool hit this button: